AndreiHan/Extractor/README.md

 # Extractor
-Extracts Products and their description from online retailer
+Extracts Products and their description from online retailer to a file